fabricjs/fabric.js/CONTRIBUTING.md

 # 🎉 Contributing to Fabric 🥳

-This guide covers all you need to know from the start up.
+This guide covers all you need to know from the start, for a first time contributor, advancing to the more advanced topics as you continue reading.

----

 ## 🧐 Questions?!?